 - Generic feel and look.
 Check out the blogs hosted on Blogger, they all look almost exactly the same.
 Almost, because well, there is difference in the colors.

 - Limited customization.
 Free platforms don’t give much room for customization; they want you playing strictly by their rules.

-- You can wake up one day to the shocking discovery that you’ve lost everything.
-A free platform can delete your blog in error or for flouting one stupid and unclear rule.
+- You can wake up one day to the shocking reality that you’ve lost everything.
+A free platform can delete your blog in error or for flouting one ambiguous rule.